 - Your girlfriend has been getting therapy to improve in academia from an unlicensed “life coach” who sells her expensive (and ultimately useless) gadgets, and now has the gall to tell her you’re manipulative, controlling, and patronizing for not being supportive.
 How can you lovingly steer your girlfriend away from this shameless shyster?

-- How you can communicate a barter proposal in an attractive way?
+- How can you communicate a barter proposal in an attractive way?

 - Life Pro Tip: Make sure to get a physical and have blood work done every year no matter what age — and how outwardly “healthy” — you are.
 There are things that can affect your well-being that are genetic (like high cholesterol) and not determined by lifestyle.